 9 times table

-- Here’s a trick that can help!
-Hold up both of your hands and put down the finger for the number you are multiplying by – so for 4 x 9, hold down the fourth finger on your left hand, leaving three fingers before the bent finger, and six after it, meaning the answer is 36!
+For example, for 4 x 9, hold down the fourth finger on your left hand.
+This leaves three fingers before the bent finger, and six after it, meaning the answer is 36!

 10 times table

 For multiples of 10, it’s useful to understand place value.
 All you need to do is move one place to the left!
 And remember: all answers will end in 0.

 11 times table